jnsLs/MoINN/README.md

 # MoINN

-MoINN, short for Moiety Identification Neural Network, is designed to automate the identification of chemical moieties, the fundamental building blocks of molecules from machine learned representations.
+MoINN, short for Moiety Identification Neural Network, is designed to automate the identification of chemical moieties (fundamental building blocks of molecules) from machine learned representations.
 It has been shown that MoINN is suitable for the automatic construction of coarse-grained force fields, selecting representative entries in chemical databases, as well as the identification of reaction coordinates.